-The total municipal investment allocated to the Façade Improvement Grant, Design Grant, Sign Grant and Interior Heritage Building Grant is \$102,500 per year (\$410,000 over the four year duration of the CIP program).
-This allocation includes the existing Brooklin Community Improvement Plan (i.e. Façade Improvement and Design Grant Programs).
+The total municipal investment allocated to the Façade Improvement Grant, Design Grant, Sign Grant and Interior Heritage Building Grant is \$45,000 per year plus \$113,838 carried-over from the prior CIP program (\$293,838 over the four year duration of the CIP program).

 Applications are received on a first-come, first-serve basis until the total municipal investment has been reached.
-In cases where the municipal investment has been reached, applicants may be contacted and invited to re-submit an application if and when the municipal investment is increased by Council.
+In cases where the municipal investment has been reached, applicants may be contacted and invited to resubmit an application if and when the municipal investment is increased by Council.